The next element of the 15 elements of Passover is maror.

 Where have we heard that word before?

-Maror is a bitter herb, and most people think of horseradish.
+Maror is a bitter herb.
+When you mention maror, most people think of horseradish.
 It is hot and not easy to eat.
 Be careful how much of it you put on your Passover plate!

-It is during this part of the Seder that we taste a little bitter herb and realize how unpleasant it is on our tongue.
+It is during this part of the Seder that we taste a little bitter herb.
+Quickly we realize how unpleasant it is on our tongue.
 We dislike doing this.
-It is hard but a necessary part of the service.
-If you want to continue with the rest of the Seder; you have to get through tasting the maror!
+It is a hard, but necessary part of the service.
+If you want to continue with the rest of the Seder, you have to get through tasting the maror.

 This is symbolic of so many things in life.
-No matter how much we like to cross our t’s and dot our I’s; no matter how organized and careful we are, at some point in life we are going to experience some trouble that is totally out of our control.
-It often takes us by surprise; just like this flavor being so hot and spicy takes those who have not tasted it before by surprise.
-You are not happy with the results of something, but there is nothing you can do about it.
-If you are not careful you will end up with an attitude as bitter as this maror that we are tasting!
+No matter how much we like to cross our t’s and dot our i’s; no matter how organized and careful we are; at some point in life we are going to experience some trouble that is totally out of our control.

-But; why would we say a blessing over something so bitter that does not even taste good but leaves a bad taste in our mouths?
+But; why would we say a blessing over something so bitter?
+It does not even taste good.
+Maror leaves a bad taste in our mouths.

 Faithful people have learned over the years that we need to thank God for the bitter as well as the sweet.
-If we never know bitterness; how will we learn to appreciate the sweet?
-God allows both creating a balance in our days on this earth.
+If we never know bitterness, how will we learn to appreciate sweetness?
+God allows both.
+The two opposites are meant for creating balance.

-I ran across a great animation clip by Hanon Harchol that explains a lot about Maror.
-The Father tells the son who is doubtful about eating maror that; “you can’t have the Garden of Eden without the snake.”
+I ran across a great animated clip by Hanon Harchol which explains a lot about Maror.
+The Father tells the son who is doubtful about eating maror, “you can’t have the Garden of Eden without the snake.”
 That is how bitter herbs work in life; just like the snake in the garden.
-View this video to get a better idea or why this is true.
+View this video to get a better idea of why this is true.
 The end results of eating the bitter herb seem to produce faith; and that is a great thing!

-Here is a link to the animation video; it is worth your time to watch: https://youtu.be/PMglldaETwQ
+Here is a link to the animated video I speak of.
+It is worth your time to watch: https://youtu.be/PMglldaETwQ.

 The end of the conversation comes and the father tells the son that eating the bitter herbs produces faith.